ICLR 2026

 Results

-The reported experiments compare baseline routing, Token Drop, and Expanded Drop across language and multimodal MoE models.
+Experiments compare baseline routing, Token Drop, and Expanded Drop across language and multimodal MoE models.

 Main results comparing baseline, Token Drop, and Expanded Drop